twilio-labs/paste/internal-docs/engineering/ci.md

 ### Website test(1/2/3)

-Website tests is a test runner for Cypress and Applitools, using the [Cypress Github Integration](https://docs.cypress.io/guides/dashboard/github-integration.html#Install-the-Cypress-GitHub-app).
+Website tests is a test runner for Cypress and Percy, using the [Cypress Github Integration](https://docs.cypress.io/guides/dashboard/github-integration.html#Install-the-Cypress-GitHub-app).
 It will first wait for Netlify to finish deploying the preview of the website, and then run cypress against that url.

 It will parallelize Cypress test suites across 3 boxes.

 After the tests have run, the Cypress integration reports back the results as a comment on the pull request and as a required check.

-### Applitools
+### Percy

-Applitools is used for visual regression of the docs website.
-We use Cypress as a means to fire Applitools snapshots for comparison.
+Percy is used for visual regression of the docs website.
+We use Cypress as a means to fire Percy snapshots for comparison.

 This does not run by default.

 To enable a website visual regression test on your PR, add the `🕵🏻‍♀️ Run website visual regression` label.
-This will run the Cypress tests with an environment variable set that instructs cypress to enable applitools.
+This will run the Cypress tests with an environment variable set that instructs cypress to enable Percy.

 ### Component Visual regression tests